11 min read

 For other bloggers, they don’t like the idea of putting nearly all of their energy and time into creating a unique physical product

-.
-Instead, they find themselves dreaming of ways to strategically market products that already exist through the personal brand platform they’ve already built.
+Instead, they dream of ways to market products that already exist through the personal brand platform they’ve already built.

 If this sounds like you, affiliate marketing may be your most natural fit.

 You may have heard this term before, especially among popular bloggers who primarily use advertising to monetize their high level of website traffic, but what actually goes into affiliate marketing?